betulatalay1/8-Bit-ALU-Project/README.md

 The entire project follows a fully modular and hierarchical design approach:
-Each function was first designed as a 1-bit building block Then scaled to an 8-bit version
+Each function was first designed as a 1-bit building block Then scaled to an 8-bit version.

 Each block includes:

 ✅ Transistor-level schematic

 ✅ Physical layout

 ✅ Simulation testbench

 Finally, the 8-bit ALU was constructed by combining all 8-bit sub-blocks using a hierarchical multiplexer-based selection network.
 This methodology significantly improved:

 ✅Debuggability

 ✅Reusability

 ✅Layout consistency

 ✅Verification reliability

 ⚙️ Supported Operations (Opcode Set)